Compression as Adaptation: Implicit Visual Representation with Diffusion Foundation Models: Conclusion

 In this work, we propose a framework that represents a visual signal as a function describing its generation process, and compresses this function into a compact adaptation vector on top of a large-scale visual generative model.
 This framework leverages the knowledge learned by the pretrained generative model, enabling compact representation and efficient compression.
 We further identify and demonstrate a key advantage of our approach---and, more broadly, functional representations: the function remains flexible at inference time, enabling further refinement and control.

 \paragraph{Limitations}

 (1) The proposed framework is inherently limited by the capacity of the diffusion foundation model.
 As a result, we occasionally observe semantic mismatches in reconstructions, particularly for text in videos.
 (2) Similar to INR-based compression methods, the encoding process (\emph{i.e.}, overfitting the implicit representation) incurs a relatively long time.
+Please see in Appendix \ref{app:coding_time} for the detailed coding complexity.
+(3) The correlations between adaptation parameters are captured through a randomly assigned hashing map, which can be less effective.

-A potential future direction is to learn an amortized encoder for the vector representation, and an amortized decoder from the vector to full LoRA.
-(3) The correlations between adaptation parameters are captured through a randomly assigned hashing map.
-Learning the amortized encoder and decoder can learn this correlation, and hence can largely improve the compression rate.
+\paragraph{Future Directions} A promising future direction is to learn an amortized encoder for the vector representation, and an amortized decoder from the vector to full LoRA.
+This enables faster encoding.
+This amortized encoder and decoder can also better capture correlations among adaptation parameters, thereby largely improving the compression rate.